isomerpages/moe-fuhuasec/_our-curriculum/Academic Curriculum/Humanities.md

 The approach to the teaching and learning of Humanities involves:

 1\.
 Promoting authentic and experiential learning;
 2\.
 Developing analytical and critical thinking through inquiry; and
 3\.
 Strengthening disciplinary thinking

 **Key programmes**

 **1\.Authentic and experiential learning experiences**

-The suite of authentic and experiential learning experiences allows students to make connections between the learning they are doing in the classroom and the world.
+<br>The suite of authentic and experiential learning experiences allows students to make connections between the learning they are doing in the classroom and the world.
 Students immerse in experiences which encourage reflection to hone existing and develop new skills, attitudes and dispositions.

 (i) Beyond Borders: Humanities Overseas Cultural Immersion